Leasey.AI

 What Section 38 of the BC RTA Requires for Returning Security Deposits

 Section 38 of the Residential Tenancy Act in British Columbia outlines specific requirements for landlords regarding the return of security deposits and any interest owed.
-The landlord must return the full security deposit amount, plus any accrued interest, to the tenant within 15 days after the tenancy has been officially terminated.
-If the landlord fails to comply and does not apply for a formal dispute resolution process, Section 38(6) states that the landlord must repay double the amount of the security deposit, pet damage deposit, or both, to the tenant.
+The landlord must return the full security deposit amount, plus any accrued interest, to the tenant within 15 days after tenancy termination.
+Under Section 38(6), a landlord who fails to comply and does not apply for formal dispute resolution must repay the tenant double the amount of the security deposit, pet damage deposit, or both.

 What BC Landlords Can and Cannot Deduct From a Security Deposit

 British Columbia law distinguishes between normal wear and tear — which landlords must absorb — and damage caused by a tenant’s actions or negligence.
 Normal wear and tear includes minor scuffs on walls, faded paint, or carpet worn from regular foot traffic.
 Tenant-caused damage includes large holes in walls, stained carpeting from spills, or broken fixtures.
-The condition inspection report completed at the start and end of the tenancy is the key document used to distinguish between these two categories when disputes arise.
+The condition inspection report, completed at the start and end of the tenancy, is the key document used to distinguish between these two categories when disputes arise.

 If a landlord makes deductions a tenant believes are unwarranted, the tenant can dispute those deductions through the Residential Tenancy Branch.
 The Direct Request process — described in Section 38 — allows tenants to apply for a monetary award without an in-person hearing.
 Tenants should retain all documentation, including their signed condition inspection report and any written communication with the landlord, to support their application.